Independent volunteer group. Not officially endorsed or supported.

 Step 5.
 Other Stock Issues

 This is part of our Stock Recovery Process.
 There is a link to the next step at the end of this page.
 If you haven't gone through the previous steps, start here: Employee Stock

 (Updated Feb 14, 2020.)
 Questions or comments to: email@example.com

 This topic is covered in the HPAA's Finance Forum.
 Discuss U.S. pension, employee stock, Social Security, and other personal finance issues from an ex-HP/HPInc/HPE perspective.
 Moderated.
 Join the HPAA Finance Forum

 Stock plan administrators and stock brokerages vary (sometimes dramatically) in how they make gain/loss and cost basis calculations and in what they report to the IRS.
-Each of the 236 NYSE member firms (and others around the world) is expected to read SEC filings, analyze corporate actions, and update the records they maintain on behalf of their clients.
+Each of the 236 NYSE member firms (and others around the world) is expected to read SEC filings, analyze Corporate Action Notices, and update the records they maintain on behalf of their clients.

 Issues with specific administrators and brokers:

 If you have HP-related stock at any of these companies, check for HP-related issues reported by HPAA members: